 However we've got permission to share a small sample with the community to get you an idea what's all about:

 As usual I have uploaded the corresponding .dat files to my webspace.
 Just add the part number to the follwingpath with one example provided:

 on behalf of the LDraw Steering Committee

-This update includes 869 files in the core library, including 570 new parts.
+This update adds 439 new files to the core library, including 218 new parts and 15 new primitives.